-We will make the mild assumption (see \cref{assump:stable-G} and following discussion) that $S_n$ converges to some distribution $G_P$ under the null; in practice the limit $G_P$ is typically an unknown, non-Gaussian continuous distribution that depends on $P \in \mathcal{P}_0$.
+We will make the mild assumption (see \cref{assump:stable-G} and the following discussion) that $S_n$ converges to \emph{some} distribution $G_P$ under the null; in practice the limit $G_P$ is typically an unknown and often non-Gaussian continuous distribution that depends on $P \in \mathcal{P}_0$.
 Our aggregated test rejects $H_0$ for large values of $S_n$, and under the null aims to mimic an oracle procedure that rejects whenever $S_n$ exceeds the unknown upper $\alpha$ quantile of $G_P$.
 To do this, we use subsampling to compute $\tilde{G}_{n}$, an approximation to $G_P$, and use its quantile to determine the critical values for $S_n$.
-As mentioned earlier in \cref{sec:contrib}, however, $\tilde{G}_{n}$ must be sufficiently different from the sampling distribution of $S_n$ under local alternatives, so that the test has non-trivial power.
-For example, when $T_n^{(1)} \sim \N(0,1)$ under $H_0$ and $S_n := (T_n^{(1)} + \dots + T_n^{(L)}) / L$, under local alternatives, $\tilde{G}_{n}$, as expected from an oracle procedure, should maintain zero mean even when $S_n$ takes a positive mean.
+As mentioned earlier in \cref{sec:contrib}, to have good power, however, $\tilde{G}_{n}$ must continue to closely mimic the null sampling distribution of $S_n$ even when data is generated under alternatives.
+For example, when $T_n^{(1)} \sim \N(0,1)$ under $H_0$ and $S_n := (T_n^{(1)} + \dots + T_n^{(L)}) / L$, under alternatives, $\tilde{G}_{n}$, as expected from an oracle procedure, should maintain zero mean even when $S_n$ takes a positive mean.
 This is achieved by the rank transform introduced below.